hugo-sid/hugo-blog-awesome/.github/PULL_REQUEST_TEMPLATE.md

 A small description of the fix.
 -->

-## Does this PR add a new feature ?
+## Is this PR adding a new feature ?

 <!--
 A small description of the feature.